FATelarico/ctv-network/NetworkAnalysis.md

   - *Documentation*: `manynet` benefits from a clear and concise documentation, making it accessible to users of all levels.
 Additionally, it offers straightforward tutorials and examples to help users get started with network analysis in R. Further explanation, examples, and references are continually being to the documentation to provide user reference and support user experience.

-- `r pkg("graph")` is a package available on [Biocondutor](https://bioconductor.org/packages/release/bioc/html/graph.html) designed for handling graph-based data structures and performing basic operations on them.
-It provides a simple and intuitive interface for constructing, manipulating, and analysing graphs.^[Since this Task View focuses on `R` packages available on CRAN, `graph` is not covered as extensively as its main competitors.]

-  - *Simplicity*: `graph` focuses on providing fundamental functionalities for graph-based tasks, such as graph construction, visualization, and basic analysis.
-So, it does not offer the same level of statistical modeling capabilities as `statnet` and is less geared towards large networks than `igraph`.

-  - *Documentation*: `graph` benefits from a clear and concise documentation, making it accessible to users of all levels.
-Additionally, it offers straightforward tutorials and examples to help users get started with graph analysis in R.

-  - *Extensions*: `graph` can be expanded with other packages containing efficient algorithms (for tasks such as shortest path, connectivity etc) and different layout algorithms.

 ## Network Construction

-Altough the core packages for network analysis in `R` can create a wide range of networks from different types of inputs, there are also specialised packages for constructing more specialised formats or for converting or coercing between different formats.
+Altough the 'core' packages for network analysis in `R` can create a wide range of networks from different types of inputs, there are also specialised packages for constructing more specialised formats or for converting or coercing between different formats.

 - `r pkg("intergraph")` is not a network analysis package _per se_.
 Rather it allows to easily convert objects produced by `statnet` packages into `igraph`s (or a data frame) and vice versa.
 Thus, it is a must-have utility for leveraging multiple packages' functionalities and ensuring compatibility between several users' workflows.